t-d-k/LibreCrypt/docs/FAQ.md

 <a name="hf"></a>
 *Q: Can I use **any** filename/file extension for my container?
 *A:*
-Yes!
+Yes.

-Filenames and file extensions have no special meaning to container, which means any filename can be used.
+Filenames and file extensions have no special meaning to LibreCrypt, which means any filename can be used.

 * * *

-<a name="gw"></a>
+<a name="lvm"></a>
 *Q: Does LibreCrypt support LVM2?*
 *A:*
-Yes - it certainly can!

-LibreCrypt fully supports Linux LVM2 volumes, provided that you have a suitable Windows driver which allows access to LVM2 volumes, this will allow LibreCrypt to carry out disk encryption either above or below the LVM management system (i.e. on physical or logical volumes)
+Unfortunately, there is no Windows driver capable of reading LVM2 volumes for current versions of Windows, so this is not possible.

-(It should be noted however that LVM2 is **not** a disk encryption issue!)
+It should be noted however that LVM2 is **not** a disk encryption issue, and outside the scope of what LibreCrypt can be expected to do.

 * * *